-what barb did next: shannon purser on supernatural horror flick, wish upon
+what barb did next: shannon purser on supernatural horror flick, 'wish upon'

 The Barb is back, folks.

 Ah, Barb.
 The dowdy but loyal friend, more interested in her studies than boys.
 The kind of girl who goes to her first party and gets attacked by a predatory humanoid from a parallel dimension (we all know the type!).
 With her oversized glasses and high waisted pants, the hitherto cruel, dark world of the internet recognised something in Barb higher than social ascent (we're looking at you, Nancy).
 It saw respect, hard work, love and friendship; a small chink of light in a world turned upside down.
-And it repaid it too -- spawning fan art, memes and even graffiti murals in her honour.
+And it repaid it too — spawning fan art, memes, and even graffiti murals in her honor.

 Hello Shannon!
 What's Wish Upon all about?